Tweety Carter

-Demond "Tweety" Carter (born October 25, 1986) is an American basketball coach and former professional basketball player who currently serves as an assistant coach for the Baylor Bears.
-He last played professional basketball for Start Lublin of the Polish Basketball League.
-He played college basketball for Baylor University.
+Demond "Tweety" Carter (born October 25, 1986) is an American basketball coach and former professional player who is an assistant coach for the Baylor Bears.
+He played college basketball for Baylor from 2006 to 2010.
+Carter played professionally in the NBA Development League, Latvia, Israel, Croatia, the Czech Republic, Germany, France, Lithuania, Poland, Greece and Portugal.
+He returned to Baylor in 2022 as director of player development and was promoted to assistant coach in 2024.

 High school career

 Tweety Carter had one of the greatest high school careers in the history of the sport while attending Reserve Christian School in Reserve, Louisiana.
 In six years playing varsity Carter scored 7,457 points, making him the highest scoring high school player in U.S. history, leading the Eagles to five state championships.
 Carter was named McDonald's All-American, Parade All-American (third team), Jordan All-American, EA Sports All-American and MaxPreps All-American following senior season in 2006.
 He was a 4-time MVP of the Louisiana State Tournament and named Louisiana "Mr. Basketball" in 2006.